zephyrproject-rtos/zephyr/samples/net/sockets/sntp_client/README.rst

 See the `net-tools`_ project for more details.

-This sample can be built and executed on QEMU as described in :ref:`networking_with_qemu`.
+This sample can be built and executed on QEMU or native_posix board as described in :ref:`networking_with_qemu`.

 .. _`net-tools`: https://github.com/zephyrproject-rtos/net-tools